timoxley/functional-javascript-workshop/exercises/currying/problem.md

 ## Conditions

-* Do not use any for/while loops or Array#forEach.
+* Do not use any for/while loops or `Array.prototype.forEach`.
+* Do not use `Function.prototype.bind`.

 ## Hint